Workshops & Classes

 1. A spirited gathering designed for learning, laughter, and lifelong memories.

-2. A creative haven where curiosity leads, friendships form,
+2. A creative haven where curiosity leads, friendships form, and each day brings something new to explore.

 3. A playful, immersive world apart—where campers grow by doing, making, moving, and dreaming.

-Fairy Camp
+Fairy Arts Camp

 at Petite Acres